RSK->BTC

 The rBTC-to-BTC side of FastBTC, also called Bidirectional FastBTC is a service that consists of a number of smart contracts on the RSK blockchain.

 The builder portal focuses on programmatic integration against the service.
-More details about the inner workings of the service can be found on the Github repository, in particular from the following README.md
+More details about the inner workings of the service can be found on the Github repository, in particular from the following README.md files:

 Smart contract addresses